-Compliance is a second line of defence function that is responsible for ensuring regulatory requirements are understood and implemented within the business (including where these requirements are fulfilled on behalf of SLOC UK by outsourced service providers), and for conducting a risk-based compliance monitoring programme.
+Compliance is a second line of defence function that is responsible for ensuring regulatory requirements are understood and implemented within the business (including where these requirements are fulfilled on behalf of SLOC UK by outsourced service providers), and for conducting a risk-based compliance assurance programme.
 This includes the management of regulatory relationships, the provision of some regulatory reporting (a responsibility shared with the CFO), the provision of compliance advice, and the performance of compliance monitoring to assess and report on the effectiveness of the measures in place to detect and minimise compliance risk.
 The Compliance function is described in more detail in Section B.4.2 The Compliance function.

-The Head of Compliance is a regulatory-approved Senior Manager.
+The CRaCO is a regulatory-approved Senior Manager.
 The appointment has the following additional features provided within the SLOC UK system of governance:

-- The role profile and statement of responsibility for the Head of Compliance must be approved by the Board; and - The Head of Compliance has unrestricted access to the Chair of the Board, the Chair and members of the ACC both with, and without, the presence of executive management.
+- The role profile and statement of responsibility for the CRaCO must be approved by the Board; and - The CRaCO has unrestricted access to the Chair of the Board and the Chair and members of the ACC both with, and without, the presence of executive management.